Sorry Works!, MedStar Institute for Quality & Safety Collaborate for Research; Seek Test Sites

-Sorry Works! is joining forces with MedStar Institute for Quality and Safety to conduct a research project evaluating the implementation of the Agency for Healthcare Research and Quality’s Communication and Optimal Resolution Program (CANDOR) Toolkit in long-term care organizations.
+Sorry Works! is collaborating with the MedStar Institute for Quality and Safety to conduct a research project evaluating the implementation of the Agency for Healthcare Research and Quality’s Communication and Optimal Resolution Program (CANDOR) Toolkit in long-term care organizations.
 The core elements of CANDOR include: structures and systems for reporting of near misses, unsafe conditions, and potential errors, development of the infrastructure and capacity for rapid incident response teams (including early communication with patients and families after patient harm events, timely event review (RCA) and care for the caregiver), and hard wiring of the risk management policies and processes following harm events.

 Our team is seeking commitments from six long-term care facilities willing to partner with us on implementing, and adapting, the CANDOR toolkit for long-term care facilities.
 This is a terrific opportunity for interested facilities to gain partners with leaders in CANDOR and communicating with patients and families after harm events.
 Our experts have deep experience in working with organizations to develop sustainable infrastructure for patient safety and safety improvements, underpinned by CANDOR.